 This is a simple React form that takes the provided input, stores it in the state as

 sender, and uses that information to authenticate against the backend:

 Once you've created a sender identity with an auth token, you can connect to Stream and Virgil.

 Using the credentials from Step 2, you can request Stream credentials from the backend and connect the frontend client to Stream:

 This initializes the

 Stream Chat React library and authenticates a user using the token generated in the backend.

-Step 3.
-User Connects to Virgil
+Step 4.
+Connect the User to Virgil

 Once again, using the credentials acquired in

 Step 2, you can ask the backend to generate a Virgil auth token.
 Using this token will initialize the